Island Life

 Flybe Embraer 175Flybe's new Embraer E175 jet.

-The purchase of 35 new aircraft will open the Channel Islands to more European routes.
-Commercial Offcier Mike Rutter said the purchase made routes to some places in Europe "much more of a possibility".
-The airline hopes to put its new Embraer E175 jets on the Guernsey-London Gatwick route in Summer 2011.
+In April 2011, Flybe announced the purchase of 35 new aircraft which will open the Channel Islands to more European routes.
+Commercial Officer Mike Rutter said the purchase made routes to some places in Europe "much more of a possibility".

 He said: "The aircraft allows us to look at more European business city routes in places which can be economic to reach."